adityathebe/yts/README.md

 # yts
-Simple torrent site that scrapes yts.ag
+A simple site that scrapes yts.ag and displays movies in a nice bootstrap table